1951 Jammu and Kashmir Constituent Assembly election

 Elections for the Constituent Assembly of the Indian state of Jammu and Kashmir were held in September–October 1951.
-Sheikh Abdullah was appointed Prime Minister of Jammu and Kashmir.
-Following frictions with various groups such as the Jammu Praja Parishad agitation, Abdullah was dismissed in August 1953 and imprisoned.
-Bakshi Ghulam Mohammad was appointed as the next Prime Minister.
+Sheikh Abdullah was appointed the Prime Minister of Jammu and Kashmir.
+Following frictions with various groups such as the Jammu Praja Parishad, Abdullah was dismissed in August 1953 and imprisoned.
+Bakshi Ghulam Mohammad was appointed as the next prime minister.

 Background

 The princely state of Jammu and Kashmir acceded to the Union of India on 26 October 1947.
 Shortly afterwards, the Maharaja of Jammu and Kashmir appointed Sheikh Abdullah as the Head of Emergency Administration, who ran the affairs in the Kashmir Valley during the Indo-Pakistani War of 1947.
-Following the cease-fire achieved on 1 January 1948, Sheikh Abdullah was appointed as the Prime Minister of the state on 5 March 1948.
+Following the cease-fire achieved on 1 January 1948, Sheikh Abdullah was appointed the Prime Minister of the state on 5 March 1948.
 He chose an eight-member Cabinet, with the other members being: